 Information regarding this policy, including but not limited to, the collection procedure(s) will be made available upon request.

 Substances Tested.
-Urine specimens of participating staff shall be tested for the following which include, but may not be limited to:
+Urine specimens of participating staff may be tested for the following which include, but may not be limited to: